 Notes

-- My most important tip is to pat the crust very thin.
-Then bake until it's deep golden brown with dark edges.
+- Pat the crust very thin, then bake it until it's deep golden brown with dark edges.
 That's how you'll get the best flavor and texture.

 - Don't add too many toppings.
-This crust is not as sturdy as a regular crust.
+This crust is not as sturdy as a regular one.
 Adding too many toppings could cause it to become soggy and floppy.
-So add your toppings sparingly.
+So, add your toppings sparingly.

 Nutrition per Serving